ahmadalwy3/ahmadalwy3/Dashboard:-Settings.md

 Checking this will disable prefetching in your browser.
 When prefetching is enable, the browser _can_ still establish connections to remote servers even if the resource from these remote servers are meant to be blocked by uBlock.

-This prevent the browser from bypassing uBlock's filtering engine before establishing connections to remote servers.
+This prevents the browser from bypassing uBlock's filtering engine before establishing connections to remote servers.

 Mozilla's [_"Link prefetching FAQ"_](https://developer.mozilla.org/docs/Web/HTTP/Link_prefetching_FAQ):